God's Ten Words at Sinai and the Ten Things God Said at Creation—Four Through Six

 Our life inside and out is precious and significant to God.

 The Sixth "And God Said"

 “Let the waters abound with an abundance of living creatures, and let birds fly above the earth across the face of the firmament of the heavens."

 The sanctity of life is depicted here as originating from God.
-It is the first time living creatures appear in the creation scenery.
-More importantly the living creature "man" (created on the sixth day) contained the breath of life that God gave Him.
+It is the first time living creatures appear in the creation narrative.
+More importantly, the living creature "man" (created on the sixth day) contained the breath of life God gave Him.

 "the Lord God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living being."

-Let Us make man in Our image, according to Our likeness ~ Genesis 1:26
+Let Us make man in Our image, according to Our likeness.

-...and physically we bear the image of our parents.
-Genetically we are made up of two sets of chromosomes one set from our father and one set from our mother.
-The sanctity of life isn't just about respecting "breath" but respecting the image we were all created to reflect.
+Physically we bear the image of our parents.
+Genetically we are made up of two sets of chromosomes, one set from our father and one set from our mother.
+The sanctity of life isn't just about respecting "breath," but regarding the image we were all created to reflect.

-In conclusion we can summarize that we are to remember and value God as the creator and the source of life (Word four) as well as image our understanding of this in our family relationships by valuing and respecting our earthly creators/parents (Word five) and furthermore respecting the sanctity of life in all human life (Word six).
+In conclusion, we can summarize that we are to remember and value God as the creator and the source of life (Word four) and image our understanding of this in our family relationships by valuing and respecting our earthly creators/parents (Word five).
+We are to respect the sanctity of life (Word six).